nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 So, for example, damping, DIIS, and/or level-shifting can be turned on/off as desired.

-Another strategy can be to simply specify how many iterations (cycles) you wish each type of procedure to be used.
+Another strategy can be to specify how many iterations (cycles) you wish each type of procedure to be used.
 The necessary keywords to control the number of damping cycles (`ncydp`), the number of DIIS cycles (`ncyds`), and the number of level-shifting cycles (`ncysh`) are input as,